 You can use Amazon SQS to exchange sensitive data between applications using server-side encryption (SSE) to encrypt each message body.
 Amazon SQS SSE integration with AWS Key Management Service (KMS) allows you to centrally manage the keys that protect SQS messages along with keys that protect your other AWS resources.
 AWS KMS logs every use of your encryption keys to AWS CloudTrail to help meet your regulatory and compliance needs.

 Scale elastically and cost-effectively

-Amazon SQS leverages the AWS cloud to dynamically scale based on demand.
+Amazon SQS leverages AWS to dynamically scale based on demand.
 SQS scales elastically with your application so you don’t have to worry about capacity planning and pre-provisioning.
 There is no limit to the number of messages per queue, and standard queues provide nearly unlimited throughput.
-Costs are based on usage which provides significant cost saving versus the “always-on” model of self-managed messaging middleware.
+Costs are based on usage, which provides significant cost saving versus the “always-on” model of self-managed messaging middleware.

 AWS Services Used: IoT Device Management, Amazon ECS, & Amazon SQS

 AWS Services Used: Amazon SNS & Amazon SQS

 The NASA Image and Video Library provides easy access to more than 140,000 still images, audio recordings, and videos—documenting NASA’s more than half a century of achievements in exploring the vast unknown.
 The architecture includes Amazon SQS to decouple incoming jobs from pipeline processes and Amazon Simple Notification Service (SNS) to trigger the processing pipeline when new content is updated.